Analogue of Ramanujan's function $k(\tau)$ for the continued fraction $X(\tau)$ of order six: Modularity of and

-as the set of inequivalent cusps of $\Gamma_0(36)$.
-From Lemmata \ref{lem3} and \ref{lem5}, we see that $w(\tau)$ has two simple poles at $1/2$ and $1/4$ and two simple zeros at $\infty$ and $1/18$.
-Similarly, $w(2\tau)$ has a double pole at $1/4$ and a double zero at $\infty$.
-Thus, the total degrees of poles of both $w(\tau)$ and $w(2\tau)$ are $2$, so by Proposition \ref{prop1}, there is a polynomial
+\begin{proof} In view of Lemmata \ref{lem31}, \ref{lem41} and \ref{lem42}, we work on the relevant cusps of $\Gamma_0(36)$: $\infty, 1/9$ and $1/18$.
+By Lemma \ref{lem33}, we know that $u(\tau)$ has a double pole at $1/9$ and two simple zeros at $\infty$ and $1/18$.
+Also, $u(2\tau)$ has a double zero at $\infty$ and two simple poles at $1/9$ and $1/18$.
+Thus, the total degrees of poles of both $u(\tau)$ and $u(2\tau)$ are $2$, so by Proposition \ref{prop43}, there is a polynomial